expectedbehavior/doc_raptor_gem/README.md

 `create!` will raise an exception instead of return errors if there is a failure of any sort in the document generation process.
 It otherwise works in the same way as `create`.

-If the document is processed asynchronously, a status id will be returned as opposed to the contents of the document.
-You can then use <METHOD NAME> to get the status of the document.
-You can pass in a URL to `:callback_url` to be called once an asynchronous job is complete.
+If the document is processed asynchronously, `status_id` will be set on the DocRaptor class.
+You can then use `DocRaptor.status` to get the current status of the document.
+When creating an asynchronous doc, you can pass in a URL via `:callback_url` to be called once an asynchronous job is complete.
 It will be passed a value of `download_url` which will contain a URL that when visited will provide you with your document.
-This option does nothing if `:async` is not true.
+This option does nothing if `:async` is not set to true.

 The `create` call can also take a block, like so: